 You might not like the Juke’s styling, but at least it’s eye-catching.
 Unfortunately, newer alternatives are more spacious and better to drive

-You’ll want to consider the Nissan Juke if you’re looking for a sporty, high-riding alternative to more conventional family hatchbacks.
+You’ll want to consider the Nissan Juke if you’re looking for a high-riding alternative to more conventional small hatchbacks.
 It’s not hugely practical but it comes with an eye-catching cabin and a range of perky engines.

-The Juke first appeared in 2010 but received a few tweaks in 2015 including a slightly bigger boot and some LED daytime running lights.
+The Nissan Juke first appeared in 2010 but received a few upgrades in 2015 including a slightly bigger boot and some LED daytime running lights.

-There isn’t as much space in the Nissan’s cluttered cabin as you get in a Citroen C4 Cactus and only N-Connecta models and above get a touchscreen infotainment system.
+There isn’t as much space in the Nissan’s cluttered cabin as you get in a Citroen C4 Cactus and only Bose Personal Edition models and above get a touchscreen infotainment system.

 Things don’t really improve when it comes to the back seats, either.
 There’s barely enough room to carry three kids and fitting a child seat is made tricky by the Nissan’s low roof and narrow back doors.